 At the University of Michigan Press, open access (OA) is one of many ways that we strive to deliver the best scholarship to the broadest possible audience.
 We work with every author to consider whether and how OA might raise a book’s profile, help it to reach the right audience, fulfill the author’s goals, or comply with the requirements of a funder or institution.

-While open access isn’t appropriate for every book, for many scholarly works, it yields benefits to authors, sponsoring institutions, and readers.
-OA has the potential to extend the reach of scholarly works, promotes public engagement, and facilitates digital innovation.
-This page is meant to help each of these stakeholders understand open access at University of Michigan Press.
+While open access isn’t appropriate for every book, it yields benefits to authors, sponsoring institutions, and readers.
+OA extends the reach of scholarly works, promotes public engagement, and facilitates digital innovation.
+This page is meant to help stakeholders understand open access at the University of Michigan Press.

-While OA has become an established approach within journal publishing, OA for academic books is an evolving field and the paths to sustainability are not yet clear.
-As part of the publishing division of University of Michigan Library, University of Michigan Press has been publishing and studying OA books for over a decade and our research, often conducted in partnership with other institutions, seeks to engage with practical challenges such as contract terms, discoverability, and sustainability so that OA works for the benefit of the author.
+While OA has become an established approach within journal publishing, OA for academic books is an evolving field and the paths to sustainability are still being established.
+As part of the publishing division of the University of Michigan Library, University of Michigan Press has been publishing and studying OA books for over a decade and our research, often conducted in partnership with other institutions, seeks to engage with practical challenges such as contract terms, discoverability, and sustainability so that OA works for the benefit of all users: authors, researchers, students, and readers around the world.

 A University of Michigan Press open access book will be, at minimum, published openly on our platform in HTML for reading on the web, usually under a Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) license.
-In some cases, a complete PDF of the book may also be made available for downloading, reading offline, or printing.
-Usually, we will sell print copies of the book as well as a retail ebook edition for use on devices such as Kindle and Nook.
-Whether or not reflowable ebook formats (such as EPUB3) are available for free or for sale may depend upon on funder requirements and available support for the production of the work.
+In most cases, a complete PDF and/or EPUB of the book may also be made available for downloading, reading offline, or printing.
+When the form of the content allows, we will sell print copies of the book as well.
+We’re happy to accommodate specific funder mandates.

 Your editor will always be glad to discuss whether open access makes sense for your book.
 You can expect such a conversation to introduce questions like these: